Felister04/LITA_Project/README.md

 - Microsoft Excel
     1. For Data Cleaning
     2. For Data Analysis
+    3. For creating a pivot table
-    3. For Data Visualization
+    4. For Data Visualization

-- SQL - Structured Query Language for Quering of Data
-- Github for Portfolio Building

 ### Data Cleaning and Preparation
 In the initial phase of the data cleaning and preparations, we perform the foolowing action;
 1. Data loading and Inspection